Image-X-Institute/MRI-Linac_SuperResolution/README.md

 * Dockerfile - This is used to build the Docker image with the deep learning framework.
 * LICENSE
 * README.md

+## Acknowledgement
+EDSR was trained on brain data from the QIN-GBM Treatment Response Cancer Imaging Archive dataset.
+1. Mamonov A, Kalpathy-Cramer J. Data From QIN GBM Treatment Response.
+The Cancer Imaging Archive.
+2016;
+2. Prah M, Stufflebeam S, Paulson E, et al. Repeatability of standardized and normalized relative CBV in patients with newly diagnosed glioblastoma.
+American Journal of Neuroradiology.
+2015;36(9):1654-1661.
+3. Clark K, Vendt B, Smith K, et al. The Cancer Imaging Archive (TCIA): maintaining and operating a public information repository.
+Journal of digital imaging.
+2013;26(6):1045-1057.